-Parental Support is available from the start of your next full academic year which falls on or after 1 September 2022.
+If you are eligible for Parental Support, it will be available from the start of your next full academic year which falls on or after 1 September 2023.
 Application and payment arrangements are the same as for the Training Grant.
 See Section 2 of this guide for further information.